SpaceX Crew-3

-SpaceX Crew-3 was the fourth operational flight of a Crew Dragon spacecraft, and the third overall crewed orbital flight of the Commercial Crew Program.
-The mission successfully launched on 11 November 2021 at 02:03:31 UTC to the International Space Station.
+SpaceX Crew-3 was the Crew Dragon's third NASA Commercial Crew operational flight, and its fifth overall crewed orbital flight.
+The mission successfully launched on November 11, 2021, at 02:03:31 UTC to the International Space Station.
 It was the maiden flight of Crew Dragon Endurance.

 This launch brought the total number of humans who have been to space to more than 600 with Maurer (600) and Barron (601).

 Name

 Crew Dragon capsules have been given names by their initial crews — Endeavour for the first, and Resilience for the second.
-On 7 October 2021, it was announced that the third capsule will be called Endurance.
+On October 7, 2021, it was announced that the third capsule will be called Endurance.
 The name honors the SpaceX and NASA teams that endured through a pandemic, building the spacecraft and training the astronauts who flew it.
 The name also honors Endurance, the ship used by Shackleton's Imperial Trans-Antarctic Expedition.
 The three-masted vessel sank in 1915 after being bound in ice before reaching Antarctica.

 Crew

 German ESA astronaut Matthias Maurer was selected first for the mission in September 2020.
-NASA astronauts Raja Chari and Thomas Marshburn were added on 14 December 2020 to the crew.
+NASA astronauts Raja Chari and Thomas Marshburn were added on December 14, 2020, to the crew.
 The fourth seat was left open in anticipation that a Russian cosmonaut would take the seat, marking the beginning of a barter agreement that would see NASA and Roscosmos trade seats on the Soyuz and Commercial Crew Vehicles, although in April 2021 then-acting NASA administration Steve Jurczyk said that this agreement would be unlikely to start until after Crew-3 had launched.
 The fourth seat was assigned to Kayla Barron in May 2021.

 Chari is the first rookie astronaut to command a NASA space mission since the Skylab 4 crew blasted off to the Skylab space station in 1973.
 Gerald Carr, who had not flown in space before, led a three-man crew on an 84-day flight on the Skylab.
 This was also the first spaceflight for Maurer and Barron.

-The first astronauts of this NASA Astronaut Group 22 (nicknamed The Turtles) to fly to space, Raja Chari and Kayla Barron on SpaceX Crew-3 took a stuffed turtle as zero-g indicator, to pay a tribute to their astronaut group.
-Additionally, to include the other crew members on board, Matthias Maurer and Tom Marshburn, the turtle was named "Pfau", a German word meaning "Peacock" for Matthias Maurer who is German, and for Tom Marshburn who was part of NASA Astronaut Group 19 (nicknamed The Peacocks).
+The first astronauts of this NASA Astronaut Group 22 (nicknamed The Turtles) to fly to space, Raja Chari and Kayla Barron on SpaceX Crew-3 took a stuffed turtle as zero-g indicator to pay a tribute to their astronaut group.
+Additionally, to include the other crew members on board, Matthias Maurer and Tom Marshburn the turtle was named "Pfau", a German word meaning "Peacock" for Matthias Maurer, who is German, and for Tom Marshburn, who was part of NASA Astronaut Group 19 (nicknamed The Peacocks).

 Mission

-The third SpaceX operational mission in the Commercial Crew Program was originally scheduled to launch on 31 October 2021.
-However, it was delayed to 3 November 2021 due to unfavorable weather in the Atlantic Ocean, and then further delayed to 7 November 2021 due to a minor medical issue with one of the astronauts.
-Due to expected bad weather, it was again delayed to 9 November 2021.
+The third SpaceX operational mission in the Commercial Crew Program was originally scheduled to launch on October 31, 2021.
+However, it was delayed to November 3, 2021, due to unfavorable weather in the Atlantic Ocean, and then further delayed to November 7, 2021, due to a minor medical issue with one of the astronauts.
+Due to expected bad weather, it was again delayed to November 9, 2021.